yokochi47/pdbx-validation/README.md

 - **Jul 18, 2018**: Release v1.3.4
 	- Change check sum directory name from chk_sum_pdbx_valid to chk_sum_pdbml_valid.
-	- Add PDBML-validation-alt, which is a light version of PDBML-validation by omitting PDBML-noatom content.
+	- Add PDBML-validation-alt, which is a lightweight version of PDBML-validation by omitting PDBML-noatom content.
-	- Add wwPDB/validation-alt, which is a light version of wwPDB/RDF-validation by omitting PDBML-noatom content.
+	- Add wwPDB/validation-alt, which is a lightweight version of wwPDB/RDF-validation by omitting PDBML-noatom content.
 	- Add PostgreSQL data migration script for PDBML-validation-alt.
 	- Add Virtuoso data upload script for wwPDB/RDF-validation-alt.
 	- Add PostgreSQL data migration script for PDBML-noatom.